Prakhar967/Target_case_study_SQL/README.md

 ---
 ## How to use

-You can view the case study analysis in 'Target_Sql.pdf' datasets file can be loaded into google BigQuery or MySQL for replications
+- You can view the case study analysis in 'Target_Sql.pdf'
+- Datasets file can be loaded into google BigQuery or MySQL for replications